cowi tax policy

 Tax Governance

-The Board of Directors is responsible for the approach towards taxes and for ensuring that this approach is embedded throughout the organisation.
-Anne Harris has been appointed as responsible within the Board of Directors.
+The Board of Directors has the overall responsibility for the Group Tax approach, including tax policy and its implementation in the organisation.
 The established Audit Committee in COWI Group oversees and monitors the tax reporting and related work.
-COWI's Tax Policy is reviewed by the Executive Leadership Team and the Audit Committee and approved by the Board of Directors once a year and is applicable for all COWI entities.
+COWI's Tax Policy is reviewed by the Executive Board and the Audit Committee and approved by the Board of Directors once a year and is applicable for all COWI entities.
+The Chair of the Audit Committee, Anne Harris has been appointed as responsible within the Board of Directors.

-The Group CFO is a member of the Executive Leadership Team and oversees the global finance function.
+The Group CFO is a member of the Executive Board and oversees the group finance function.
 Tax compliance and tax risk management lie within the area of responsibility of the Group CFO.

-COWI Group's tax function is part of the global finance function.
+COWI Group's tax function is part of the group finance function.
 The tax team prepares and maintains COWI's Tax Policy and is responsible for the day to day handling of all corporate tax matters.
-The tax team is based in Denmark and assists the entire Group with clarifying tax and VAT issues in connection with international projects and Danish and international corporate tax forecasting and compliance issues.
+The tax team is based in Denmark and assists the entire group with clarifying tax and VAT issues in connection with international projects, Danish and international corporate tax forecasting and compliance issues.

 Our Approach to Tax